kulics/koral/book-en/document.md

 In addition to member variables, data types can also define member functions.
 Member functions allow our types to provide rich functionality directly, without relying on external functions.

-Defining a member function is as simple as using the `with` keyword after the type definition and declaring a block containing the member function.
+Defining a member function is as simple as declaring a block containing the member function.

 ```
-type Rectangle(length Int, width Int) with {
+type Rectangle(length Int, width Int) {
     this.area() Int = this.length * this.width;
 }
 ```